Saturday, June 11, 2011

 • Stanford University researchers had found that shoppers presented with 6 choices to sample from were ten times as likely to end up purchasing a jar of jam as were the shoppers presented with 24 choices.

-• At Columbia University, student participants were exposed to either 6 different varieties of Godiva chocolates or 30 different varieties.
+• Student participants were exposed to either 6 different varieties of Godiva chocolates or 30 different varieties.
 Those exposed to the lower number of choices were much more likely to subsequently select a box of Godiva chocolates rather than a cash payment for participation in the study.

 This works best when the item gives pleasure or reduces distress and when the shopper is willing to spend some time in the exploration.
 Staying dry inside an umbrella shop for a while could qualify.
 Participants in the Chicago/Korea study were more likely to make choices regarding vacation packages, literary novels, and flower bouquets when the choice process was framed as an opportunity to express themselves.

-Reason-to-buy questions help the shopper consider, thereby increasing your opportunities to influence them.
+Reason-to-buy questions help the shopper consider options, thereby increasing your opportunities to influence them.
 Most people rise to the challenge when asked a question, even if answering to themselves.

 Asking these questions personalizes the selling arguments.
 People make each purchase decision for all sorts of reasons, and each of us has a distinctive consumer personality.
 For instance, some shoppers primarily want to play it safe while others primarily want to acquire new advantages.
 The shopper can take your reason-to-select questions in whatever direction fits them best.